sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/linear_algebra/lseq.md

 ## Inverse of the matrix by Gauss-Jordan Method

 Task is to find $A^{-1}$.
 I.e. to find $X$ s.t. $AX = I$.
 Make an augmented matrix $\tilde{A} = [A \text{  } I]$ Now reduce it Reduced Row Echelon form to get $[I \text{  } H]$ since this corresponds to $IX = H$, thus $X = H$.

+From this analysis we observe that $A^{-1}$ is simply the result of elementary row operations and thus is product of elementary matrices therefore $A$ is as well the product of elementary matrices.